bocoup/web-platform-contribution-guide/src/skills.rst

     Warning: This algorithm is intended to mitigate security dangers involved in downloading files from untrusted sites, and user agents are strongly urged to follow it.

 In this example we see a warning that comes after the algorithm for downloading a hyperlink.
 That algorithm has steps in it to protect users, this warning encourages implementers to follow them.
+Warnings are normative and can contain requirements.

 Issue
 '''''

-An issue is like a "TODO" for a spec editor.
-It identifies a part of the spec that still needs fleshing out, or to be remediated because of other issues, like web compatibility, etc. For example:
+An issue is like a "TODO" for a spec editor, or notifying readers that something is a known issue.
+It identifies a part of the spec that still needs fleshing out, or to be remediated because of other issues.
+For example:

-    Issue: This algorithm is amenable to being generalized to work on all hyperlink elements.
-See Bugzilla bug 1234.

-In this issue, we see the editor suggesting future work to generalize the algorithm it comes after.
+    Issue: As explained in issue #1130 the use of a browsing context as source might not be the correct architecture.

+This issue links to an issue in the specification's issue tracker and suggests that this part of the specification may be incorrect.

+How to Write Spec Prose
+^^^^^^^^^^^^^^^^^^^^^^^

+Here are some tips for writing good specification text.

+Normative and non-normative
+'''''''''''''''''''''''''''

+From the building blocks discussed above, it is useful to differentiate between the things that are normative from the things that are non-normative.
+The normative things are requirements, and everything that are tied to requirements (conformance classes, algorithms, definitions).
+Non-normative things are everything else.

+The normative parts represent what the specification "actually" says.
+They represent what test cases need to test, and what implementations have to do.

+You should therefore make sure that the thing you want to specify behaves as intended as a result of the requirements you specify.
+Any examples, notes, and statements of fact should only serve to make the specification easier to understand.
+If a feature is defined only by statements of fact and examples, and no requirements, then it is technically not defined.

+Avoid ambiguity
+'''''''''''''''

+A specification needs to be unambiguous in its requirements and algorithms in order to result in conforming and interoperable implementations.

+For example, writing an algorithm usually reduces ambiguity compared to stating requirements based on specific cases, since it is possible to reason that an algorithm covers 100% of possible cases, and an algorithm inherently states the order in which things should happen.

+For example, the specification for the DOM ``createElementNS()`` method as defined in the (superseded) DOM Level 3 Core specification [#dom3core_createElementNS]_ states that some things cause an exception to be thrown:

+    ``INVALID_CHARACTER_ERR``: Raised if the specified ``qualifiedName`` is not an XML name according to the XML version in use specified in the ``Document.xmlVersion`` attribute.

+    ``NAMESPACE_ERR``: Raised if the ``qualifiedName`` is a malformed qualified name, if the ``qualifiedName`` has a prefix and the ``namespaceURI`` is null, or if the ``qualifiedName`` has a prefix that is "xml" and the ``namespaceURI`` is different from "``http://www.w3.org/XML/1998/namespace``" [XML Namespaces], or if the ``qualifiedName`` or its prefix is "xmlns" and the ``namespaceURI`` is different from "``http://www.w3.org/2000/xmlns/``", or if the ``namespaceURI`` is "``http://www.w3.org/2000/xmlns/``" and neither the ``qualifiedName`` nor its prefix is "xmlns".

+If a case matches both the criteria for ``INVALID_CHARACTER_ERR`` and ``NAMESPACE_ERR``, it is ambiguous which exception should be thrown.

+In the current DOM Standard [#dom_namespaces]_, this is unambiguous by the use of an algorithm, where it is clear that the check for ``InvalidCharacterError`` comes before the checks for ``NamespaceError``.

+A good way to reduce ambiguity is to write specification prose in terms of the Infra Standard [#infra]_.
+This standard lays the groundwork for other standards.
+Similar to how a programming language provides a grammar and a standard library, the Infra Standard defines terminology for algorithms, defines data types and related operations.

+This results in specifications that are well-defined, unambiguous, and have a clear mapping to an implementation.
+For example, the DOM Standard is written in terms of the Infra Standard.

 Testing
 ~~~~~~~